-9.4.2.4.
-ILSFA LICS Minimum Contract Terms
+9.4.3.2.
+ILSFA LICS Contract Requirements

-Similar to the additional considerations for low-income distributed generation projects the Agency requires that Approved Vendors seeking REC delivery contracts associated with Community Renewable Generation Facilities participating in the Illinois Solar for All Program must include each of the following in any contracts entered into with subscribers:
+Similar to the additional considerations for low-income distributed generation projects, the Agency requires that Approved Vendors seeking REC delivery contracts associated with Community Renewable Generation Facilities participating in the Illinois Solar for All Program must include each of the following in any contracts entered into with subscribers.
+The requirements regarding security deposits (formerly in section (g)) have been eliminated, as no upfront payments are permitted under ILSFA.

-- (a) A plain language disclosure of the subscription, including: - (i) The terms under which the pricing will be calculated over the life of the contract and a good faith estimate of the subscription price expressed as a monthly rate or on a per kilowatt-hour basis; - (ii) Whether any charges may increase during the course of service, and, if so, how much advance notice is provided to the subscriber. - (b) Contract provisions regulating the disposition or transfer of a subscription, as well as the costs or potential costs associated with such a disposition or transfer; - (c) All nonrecurring (one-time) charges; - (d) All recurring (monthly, yearly) charges; - (e) A statement of contract duration, including the initial time period and any rollover provision; - (f) Terms and conditions for early termination, including: - (i) Any penalties that the Project Developer may charge to the subscriber; and - (ii) The process for unsubscribing and any associated costs. - (g) If a security deposit is required: - (i) The amount of the security deposit;
+- (a) A plain language disclosure of the subscription, including: - (i) The terms under which the pricing will be calculated over the life of the contract and a good faith estimate of the subscription price expressed as a monthly rate or on a per kilowatt-hour basis; - (ii) Whether any charges may increase during the course of service, and, if so, how much advance notice is provided to the subscriber. - (b) Contract provisions regulating the disposition or transfer of a subscription, as well as the costs or potential costs associated with such a disposition or transfer; - (c) All nonrecurring (one-time) charges; - (d) All recurring (monthly, yearly) charges; - (e) A statement of contract duration, including the initial time period and any rollover provision; - (f) Terms and conditions for early termination, including: - (i) Any penalties that the Project Developer may charge to the subscriber; and - (ii) The process for unsubscribing and any associated costs. - (g) A description of any fee or charge and the circumstances under which a customer may incur a fee or charge; - (h) A statement explaining any conditions under which the Project Developer may terminate the contract early, including: - (i) Circumstances under which early cancellation by the Project Developer may occur;